single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 1. [In-browser modules with import maps](#import-maps)
 2. [Module federation](#module-federation)

 You may use either one, or both.
-We currently recommend only using import maps.
+We currently recommend only using import maps, although we have no objection to module federation.

 ### Comparison of approaches